Mavka: The Forest Song: Research and animation

 Thus, the project was on the stage of working on layouts, animation and collection of the final scenes in 2021.
 Also, the production of all the 3D-assets were being finalized.
 In February 2021 there was a release of the second teaser-trailer to the future animated film, where Mavka was presented in a new and updated form.
 According to Anna Yeliseeva's words, Mavka's new design has become "wild, more sylvan" one.
 Potential viewers mostly criticized such a change.
-The official trailer in the Ukrainian version scoring appeared in the social media in December 20, 2021.
+The official trailer in the Ukrainian version scoring appeared in the social media on December 20, 2021.
 According to the trailer, the animated film's premiere would have happened on December 29, 2022.
 In general, 400 people worked on Mavka.

 During the Russian invasion

 By the moment of Russia's full-scale invasion of Ukraine in February 2022, the project was in its final stage of development.
 Because of the war, a part of animators were on the temporarily occupied territory of Ukraine, some of them joined the Armed Forces of Ukraine.
 As well, the marketing action plan for the nearest month lost its relevance in a full scale.
 However, approximately a week was enough for the production studio for the development process reorganization and the work continued.
 Despite the hard military conditions, the film creators announced that the project would be finished in accordance with the pre-war plan, in the fourth quarter of 2022.

 At the Cannes Film Festival market, the film was involved in a whole series of different events, among which was Animation Day organized by the "Annecy" festival of animated films.
 Moreover, there was one more event which took place in Cannes called "Annecy Goes To Cannes 2022".
 Mavka: The Forest Song was chosen for the pitching within the event.

-The second official and main trailer was presented in February 1, 2023 by the Film.UA Group studio.
-Mavka’s winter image was shown there together with the soundtrack “Mova Vitru” (”Song of the Wind”) by Khrystyna Soloviy and Artem Pyvovarov played there.
-According to the trailer, the premiere was planned in March 2, 2023.
+The second official and main trailer was presented on February 1, 2023, by the Film.UA Group studio.
+Mavka's winter image was shown there together with the soundtrack "Mova Vitru" ("Song of the Wind") by Khrystyna Soloviy and Artem Pyvovarov played there.
+According to the trailer, the premiere was planned on March 2, 2023.